 There is an attempt at a serious theme, that violence only begets violence and nobody wins.
 And there’s an unusually ambiguous ending when you feel that the slimy major will probably get away with it.
 He was not only incompetent but also cowardly, and horrors, in extremis he revealed that he had Indian blood, but the powers-that-be are such that they will probably believe the establishment figure’s version over that of the ‘Indian lover’.
 Well, we shall never know, for the door closes and The End comes up on the screen, leaving us ignorant of the outcome.

 Like all this series, The Yellow Tomahawk is no great Western but it’s no clunker either, largely because of the quality directing and acting.
+It's lean and mean.
 Give it a go, e-pards.
 I feel you won’t be disappointed.